Cast your eye back five years and you’d struggle to find a grain free dog food bag on the shelf. Today, the premium end of the aisle is full of them.

 As pet food has become such a big industry, stores and brands have tried to cut costs and keep dog food affordable as the price of marketing and rent has risen.
 The food has been compromised as a result, using cheap grains instead of meat or vegetables to fill your dogs stomach.

 Just because it fills them up, doesn’t mean it’s good for them, however.
-Grains are very hard to digest, so they don’t just increase the risk of allergies and health issues, but also require a lot of your woofers energy to break down and process.
+Most grains are very hard to digest, so they don’t just increase the risk of allergies and health issues, but also require a lot of your woofers energy to break down and process.

 What benefits will your dog get from grain free dog food?